inBeat/inbeat-website/content/top-influencers/tiktok/fashion/south-africa/_index.md

 ---
-title: Top 10 Fashion TikTok Influencers In South Africa In 2023
+title: Top 10 Fashion TikTok Influencers In South Africa In 2024
 description: >-
-  Find top fashion TikTok influencers in South Africa in 2023.
-Most popular hashtags: #fyp #fashion #tiktoksouthafrica #foryou.
+  Find top fashion TikTok influencers in South Africa in 2024.
+Most popular hashtags: #fyp #fashion #tiktoksouthafrica #foryoupage.
 platform: TikTok
 hits: 35
-text_top: See the top-rated TikTok profiles on inBeat.
+text_top: Identify the best TikTok accounts on inBeat.
-text_bottom: Our platform has 35 TikTok influencers like this in South Africa for you to pitch.
+text_bottom: inBeat holds 35 TikTok influencers like this in South Africa for you to pitch.
 profiles:
   - username: "__ohsodandy_"
     fullname: >-